 important, because without it the current master

-(server2:3312) will not be demoted and set as a slave of the
+(server2:3312) is not be demoted and set as a slave of the new

-The mysqlrpladmin utility will execute and display information about all required action to perform switchover.
+The mysqlrpladmin utility executes and displays information about all required actions to perform switchover.
 After completing the switchover process, a health report is displayed that you can use to confirm the successful execution of the command and verify that the topology has changed as expected.

 After completing these simple steps, the replication topology is back to its initial structure (before failover) with its old master.
 Therefore, mysqlfailover is ready to be executed again to monitor the topology and reestablish automatic failover.